This article originally appeared on VICE UK.

 "Like traditional hypnotherapy, the experience is different from person to person," my hypno-singing coach Ed explains to me.
 "You are tapping into a higher level of your imagination and creativity."

-READ ON BROADLY: Why Are Women Trying to Hypnotise Themselves During Childbirth?
+Read on Broadly: Why Are Women Trying to Hypnotize Themselves During Childbirth?

 As my hypno-singing session approaches its end, my singing voice is better than it has ever been.
 Range-wise I can hit a high A note, which I never could before.
 I also have a newfound ease and can hold notes for longer.
 Granted, it could be down to the vocal coaching that Ed gave me in between my hypnosis trances, but I've had vocal coaching lessons before and have never seen such a change.

-I have a natural scepticism of hypnotherapy, but I can't really contest the improvement in my singing voice, my heightened awareness of tonality and the thousands of positive testimonies online for hundreds of hypnotherapists.
-The effectiveness of hypnotherapy seems to be a combination of confidence building, clear focus on personal goals for change and the ability to work with, and unlock, the unknown powers of the human brain.
+I have a natural skepticism of hypnotherapy, but I can't really contest the improvement in my singing voice, my heightened awareness of tonality, and the thousands of positive testimonies online for hundreds of hypnotherapists.
+The effectiveness of hypnotherapy seems to be a combination of confidence building, clear focus on personal goals for change, and the ability to work with, and unlock, the unknown powers of the human brain.
 With this in mind, perhaps the most incredible about hypnotherapy isn't the actual hypnotherapy at all; it's us.